de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

       verifier.wsdlUrl=http://localhost:8080/s4?wsdl

 -p, --port <port>
-	Port the server should be published to, 8080 by default
+    Port the server should be published to which is 8080 by default

--P, --protocol <protocol>
-	Protocol to be used, `http` by default
+-ks, --keyStore <file>
+    TLS keyStore for the server when https should be used.
+Also requires the password for the keyStore.

+-pass, --password, --keyPass
+    Password for the tls keystore.

 -H, --host <hostname>
 	Hostname the server is published to